 A large copper crown or mukut worn by the highest Buddhist Priests - the Vajracharyas during tantric religious ceremonies.

-There are three main domes are made of brass / alloy, with finely crafted ornate decor that is possibly gold-plated and inlaid with stones.
+The three main domes are made of copper, the ornate decor is made of brass that is possibly gold-plated and inlaid with semi-precious stones.

 There is a semi-vajra mounted on top.

 The inner cloth has been replaced recently due to extensive wear and tear on the original cloth.

 This item has spent a lifetime being used for the purpose of its creation with the original artist/user.Signs of this life lived heartily may be present on the piece in the form of stains, thread loss, loose threads, holes, tears, color run and other imperfections.Therefore the condition must be assumed to be “not” perfect.
 More photos of such imperfections will be provided on request.